The fear of medical error: A growth mindset approach to ‘second victim’ support

 - Investigating whether a growth mindset intervention will reduce the negative effects of error anxiety

-- Professor Steve Trumble, MD MDHS (Head of Medical Education Department)
+- Professor Steve Trumble, MD MDHS (Head of Department of Medical Education)

 - Senior Research Fellow Michael Fischer FBE (Centre for Workplace Leadership)

-- Associate Professor Clare Delany MDHS (Medical Education Department)
+- Professor Clare Delany MDHS (Department of Medical Education)

-- Associate Professor David Smallwood, MD MDHS (Medical Education Department)
+- Associate Professor David Smallwood, MD MDHS (Department of Medical Education)

 The growth mindset response to clinical error program, Learning and Teaching Initiative Grants, Klein J, Delany C, Fischer M, Trumble S, Smallwood D